 These first two shots are from before Halloween.
 It looks like I’m playing at least a little bit on the Luxon side here, that’s Luxon clothing.

-This field would look a LOT nicer on a video card with post-processing and better antialiasing, that’s for sure.
+This field would look a LOT nicer on a video card with support for post-processing effects and more levels of anti-aliasing, that’s for sure.

 And here we go, Halloween ’06 has started.
 Here we are in the center of Lion’s Arch by the great kettle.